os-fpga/Raptor/README.md

-# Raptor
+# Raptor Preview Release

 Rapid Silicon complete Software solution

-Raptor is a classic RTL 2 Bitstream FPGA compiler.
+Raptor is a classic RTL (User design + IPs) 2 Bitstream FPGA compiler.
 It can be ran in batch mode or GUI mode with complete Tcl scripting capability.
+The initial focus of this release is batch mode or GUI mode driven from a Tcl script.

 ## INSTALLATION